 Who do I contact for help?

-For questions about your capstone, contact your capstone adviser.
-If you don’t have an adviser designated yet, you may want to direct questions to your faculty adviser.
+For questions about your capstone, contact your capstone grading professor.
+If you don’t have an grading professor designated yet, you may want to direct questions to your faculty adviser.
 But you can also direct general questions to firstname.lastname@example.org.